 Ifeyinwa Frederick (co-commissioned for Soho Six with Paines Plough) is a writer and entrepreneur, using both writing and business as creative outlets.
 Writing alongside her full-time job as co-founder of Chuku’s – the world’s first Nigerian tapas restaurant – she has been featured in Forbes’ list of 100 Women Founders in Europe.
 She began writing in 2016, joining Soho Theatre Writers’ Lab.
 Supported by the programme, she wrote her debut play The Hoes which received a full production at Hampstead Theatre in 2018.
 The play was shortlisted for the 2017 Tony Craze Award and Character 7 Award and longlisted for the 2017 Verity Bargate Award.
 Fuelled by a childlike curiosity and fascination with people, her stories explore the intricacies of people and the dichotomy between how we really are and how society or we portray ourselves to be.

 Writer and composer Rebecca Lucy Taylor (co-commissioned for Soho Six with Nabokov) has been writing, recording and performing in the band Slow Club since 2008.
 With the band, Rebecca has toured the world, released 4 critically acclaimed albums and built a large and loyal fanbase.
 2018 saw Rebecca singing a deal with Universal Records as a solo artist under the moniker SELF ESTEEM.
-Her debut album Compliments Please is slated for release in March 2019.
+Her debut album Compliments Please was released in March 2019.
 Gradually moving into writing for screen and stage has been a passion she has cultivated over the years on the road.
 She is developing a new musical play for the Almeida Theatre and is developing a comedy drama In Bloom with author David Whitehouse (Bed, Mobile Library).

 We’re incredibly proud of our Soho Six programme and how it helps to develop and support artists.
 Our alumni include Chris Chibnall, Rebecca Lenkiewicz, Bryony Kimmings, Phil Porter, Charlotte Josephine Daniel Alicandro, Caligula’s Alibi, Jessie Cave, Theresa Ikoko, Rachel Wagstaff, and Robert Whitelock & Samson Kayo and Arinze Kene.
 Plus Olivier and BAFTA award winners debbie tucker green and Laura Wade.

 Our Soho Six programme is generously supported by The D’Oyly Carte Charitable Trust, The Fenton Arts Trust and Jack and Linda Keenan.